 "The School Committee asserts that Al Terranova misspoke when he may have stated that a decision was made by the School Committee with regard to a decision to select a particular short-term superintendent, or a full search process for a permanent superintendent," Dupere wrote.
 "The Committee acknowledges that in response to the statement by Mr. Terranova, it would have been helpful to observers if the Committee had clarified Mr. Terranova's statement was not accurate, as no such decision or decisions had been made by the Committee."

 Leaving aside the fact that Dupere mischaracterizes the events of July 13 with the phrase "may have stated," belief in the School Committee's version of events requires voters to accept several premises:

 1. Terranova invented an imaginary conversation among committee members out of whole cloth, right down to stating specific dates.

-2. The other six five members of the School Committee present chose to ignore this particular, detailed assertion of an inaccuracy; Regina DiLego was not present at the July 13 meeting.
+six five members of the School Committee present chose to ignore this particular, detailed assertion of an inaccuracy; Regina DiLego was not present at the July 13 meeting.